Infinyum/pagerank-python/README.md

 **Context:**

-This project is a school project for the Data Science course of Pierres Desquelles at Polytech Paris-Saclay (2019-2020)
+This project is a school project for the Data Science course of Pierres Desesquelles at Polytech Paris-Saclay (2019-2020)